Wajkan/private-streaming-service/README.md

 ## Goal

 Most people today have built their own libraries of downloaded material, running personal media servers accessible from anywhere.
-With inspiration from how piracy is utilized in modern society, Private Library aims to recreate that experience — legally and fairly.
+With inspiration from how piracy is utilized in modern society, this platform aims to recreate that experience — legally and fairly.

 Buy a creation from anyone, big or small, and access it directly within your own library forever.
 No subscriptions, no middlemen, no platform dependency.